My back hurts when I sleep on my back

 Stretching to correct distortion

-This will loosen the muscles that are working hard to maintain poor posture, preparing you for Step 3 of your training.
+This loosens the muscles that have been working hard to hold your body in a poor posture.
+It prepares your body for Step 3 training.

-• A doctor has diagnosed that there is nothing wrong with you
+• A doctor has told you there is no abnormality.

-If you are experiencing back pain even though you have not made any changes to your environment or habits, it is the result of the following three steps.
+If you have lower back pain even though you have not changed your environment or habits, it is usually the result of the following three-step process.

 STEP